cdl-geneseo/r/sections/01-software-setup.md

 ## Install *R* and *RStudio*

-To prepare for the workshop, we recommend installing both *R* and *R* Studio ([Step-by-step video](video1)).
+To prepare for the workshop, we recommend installing both *R* and *R* Studio.
+You will also need to install packages that contain functions to be used throughout the workshop. ([Step-by-step video](video1)).
 You will also need to install several packages.
 A package is a collection of [functions](#functions) written by various contributors that extend the base functionality.

 > **Hint**: Use CMD+click (Mac) or CTRL+click (Windows) to open external links in another tab